novasamatech/parity-signer/docs/src/about/FAQ.md

 ## Networks

+### What networks does Signer support?

+From-the-shelf Party Signer supports Polkadot, Kusama and Westend networks.
+But it's not limited to these networks.
+More experienced users can generate metadata for any network to expand capability of Parity Signer.

 ### How can I update metadata version for a network?

-Please go to [Metadata Update Portal](https://metadata.parity.io/) and select network you need to update.
-Scan multipart QR code the same way you scan a transaction QR code.
+Parity verifies and publishes recent metadata versions on [Metadata Update Portal](https://metadata.parity.io/).
+With off-the-shelf Signer you can scan one of the multipart QR–"movies" same way you scan transaction QR:\
+in Signer open scanner, scan the QR for the respective network and accept new metadata.

+Currently [Metadata Update Portal](https://metadata.parity.io/) follows Polkadot, Kusama and Westend networks.
+But we are open for collaboration with participants of other networks and we are eager to explore more decentralised way of publishing verified metadata.

+If you want to update networks that you've added manually, please follow the [Add Metadata](../tutorials/Add-New-Network.md#add-network-metadata) steps in [Add New Network](../tutorials/Add-New-Network.md) guide.

-Why do I need to update network versions at all?
+### Why do I need to update network metadata versions at all?

 It's a safety feature.
 Substrate-based blockchain networks have capacity to be updated and otherwise changed; without recent metadata version of a network Signer won't be able to parse a transaction correctly, and you won't be able to read it and verify what you sign.
 Given that Signer is an app for an air-gapped device, you have to update the network version by using camera.

-### What networks does Signer support?

-From-the-shelf Party Signer supports Polkadot, Kusama and Westend networks.
-But it's not limited to these networks.
-More experienced users can generate metadata for any network to expand capability of Parity Signer.

 ### How can I add a new network to Signer?